 Ironically, many U.S. communities experienced higher wage growth following the pandemic.
 The high mortality rates reduced the number of healthy workers.
 As a result, employers paid higher wages to attract the workers who were left.

-Long-term, the Spanish flu affected children whose mothers contracted it while they were pregnant.
+Long term, the 1918 flu affected children whose mothers contracted it while they were pregnant.
 These children were 15% less likely to attain high school degrees.
 The men’s wages were 5% to 9% lower as a result.

 How Epidemics and Pandemics Affect You

-Epidemic outbreaks occur somewhere every year.
+Disease outbreaks occur somewhere every year.
 They result from mutations of existing strains and typically pass in a few months.
 Global pandemics occur every 10 to 50 years, resulting from new virus subtypes to which humans haven’t developed an immunity.
-Many of them transfer from animals.
+Many of them are transferred from animals.

 If today’s society experienced a pandemic on the scale of the 1918 Spanish flu, it would kill millions of people and cost the world economy $3 trillion.
 In the United States, it would cause 1.9 million American deaths and cost the U.S. economy almost $200 billion.